-Dividend to unitholders is declared according to the explanatory memorandum.
-Distribution to unitholders is recognized in the statement of changes in unitholders' fund.
+Dividend to unit holders is declared according to the explanatory memorandum.
+Distribution to unitholders is recognized in the statement of changes in unitholder's funds.
 Income not distributed is included in net assets attributable to unitholders.

-2.3.4 Distribution
+2.2.4 Distribution

-In accordance with the trust deed, the Fund distributes income adjusted for amounts determined by Ceybank Asset Management Limited, to unitholders by cash or reinvestment.
+In accordance with the trust deed, the Fund distributes income adjusted for amounts determined by the Ceybank Asset Management Limited, to unitholders by cash or reinvestment.

-2.3.5 Increase/Decrease in Net Assets Attributable to Unitholders
+2.2.5 Increase/decrease in net assets attributable to unitholders

 Income not distributed is included in net assets attributable to unitholders.
-Movements in net assets attributable to unitholders are recognized in Statement of Changes in Unit Holders' Funds.
+Movements in net assets attributable to unitholders are recognized in statement of changes in unitholders' funds.